KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

     -   Configuration stored in source control, ideal for production systems, tracks changes effectively.

 ### Common Kubectl Commands (Examples)

+-   `kubectl run nginx-pod --image=nginx:alpine --dry-run=client -o yaml > nginx_pod.yaml`: Generates the YAML manifest for a new pod without creating it in the cluster, saving it to `nginx_pod.yaml`.
+Useful for quickly creating a template for declarative configuration.

 -   `kubectl get pods`: List pods in the current namespace.
 -   `kubectl get pods -A` or `kubectl get pods --all-namespaces`: List pods in all namespaces.